seansfkelley/seansfkelley.github.io/_posts/2023-08-06-literate-sourdough.md

 - 12 grams salt
 - splash of water

 and mix.
-Scoop dough out onto hard, non-porous, unfloured surface.[^3] Knead: grab, pull, smash, roll, turn. **Don't pull too hard.** Doing so tears the outer layers of the dough and makes the whole thing a sticky mess again.
+Scoop dough out onto hard, non-porous, unfloured surface.[^3] Knead: grab, pull, smash, roll, turn (reference: [original video at 3:20](https://www.youtube.com/watch?v=APEavQg8rMw&t=200s)). **Don't pull too hard.** Doing so tears the outer layers of the dough and makes the whole thing a sticky mess again.
 Repeat for about 10 minutes.
 You want dough that is smooth, elastic and tacky (but not sticky).

 Cover bowl and proof for 4 hours in a warm environment.